Skip to main content

 Run Workflow

-You will receive a notification when the workflow as successfully started
+You will receive a notification when the workflow has successfully started

 Workflow Started

-2. Navigate to you Run History and located you Running instance.
+2. Navigate to your Run History and locate your Running instance.
 Click on the identifier to view the executed steps and agent chat session.

 Workflow Run History

-3. Enter the your issue for the agent to action:
+3. Enter your issue for the agent to take action on:

-Similar to the last execution, the agent has first presented it's system intrustions and the initial user intruction has been provided resulting in the agent providing more detail instructions on what it requires and what steps it will take.
+Similar to the last execution, the agent has first presented its system instructions and the initial user instruction has been provided resulting in the agent providing more detailed instructions on what it requires and what steps it will take.
 In the following steps we will provide a similar prompt to the one we tested in Module 7 - Create Agent Loop Workflow but now the agent will have a tool enabling it to log the ServiceNow Incident on behalf of the user.

 • Enter the following prompt: